Asset, Attractive Items and Inventory Management

 Although Portable and Attractive items are assigned to a custodian, the item remains the property of the University at all times.

-The Asset, Attractive Items and Inventory Management Policy will be communicated throughout Federation University via:
+The Asset Management Policy will be communicated throughout Federation University via:

 |Title||Location||Responsible Officer||Minimum Retention Period|